alking9950/theterminal.sh/README.md

 As far as we know all links at this point redirect with a body containing `Found.
 Redirecting to /reboot.html`.

+User ludu discovered a set of duplicate "key" value (first part of url), which may be of interest.
+Those can be found in `generated/duplicate_keys.txt`.

 * `D15EA5E` address discovered by mapleleaffan_09 in discord channel.
 * `mem` command discovered by ludu in discord channel.